Ethernet/IP Tester

 What hardware options are available?

-What are common telecom use-cases?
+What are common telecom and networking use cases?

 How does PacketForge™ work with other GL tools?